Reservoir Computing Approach for Gray Images Segmentation: Introduction

 Following different view point to dynamic reservoir structure and its properties, in \cite{KopTontchev} a novel approach for features extraction from multidimensional data sets using ESN was proposed.
 It was successfully tested on numerous practical examples, among which clustering and segmentation of multi-spectral images \cite{KopCh}.
 Similar works dealing with ESN features extraction for image segmentation were reported in \cite{Meftah,Souahlia2020,Souahlia2017,Souahlia2016}.
 Other works propose to train ESN to classify image pixels based on their preliminary extracted features \cite{Jayakumari,Khan20171,Khan20172,Khan2014,Nidhi2018,Nidhi2016}.
-However, these works are focused on colour image segmentation and few of them applied the original approach from \cite{KopTontchev}.
+All these works are focused on colour image segmentation having multiple features per pixel, e.g. RGB grades.
+The gray scale images however have a single feature per pixel that is its intensity.

-In \cite{KoprinkovaGeorgiev} the task for gray scale tomography images segmentation using approach from \cite{KopTontchev} was put to consideration.
-The core of the original approach was to use the reservoir equilibrium states corresponding to each one of multidimensional input data.
-Fitting of the ESN reservoir dynamics to reflect the input data structure was achieved using an approach for tuning of ESN reservoir internal connectivity and dynamics called Intrinsic Plasticity (IP) \cite{Schrauwen,Steil}.
-In present work a modified version of the approach from \cite{KopCh} for segmentation of gray scale images was proposed.
-In order to enhance original image the IP tuned ESN reservoir was exploited to extract multiple features from a single feature per pixel of a gray image that is its intensity value.
+The aim of the presented here investigation is to adapt the reservoir approach from \cite{KopTontchev} to uni-dimensional features data such as gray scale images and to test whether such an approach could enhance gray images segmentation via clustering.
+The core of the approach in \cite{KopTontchev} was to use the reservoir equilibrium states corresponding to each one of the multidimensional feature vectors as new, hopefully better feature vector of different dimension.
+Fitting the ESN to reflect the input data structure was achieved using an approach for tuning of reservoir internal connectivity called Intrinsic Plasticity (IP) \cite{Schrauwen,Steil}.

-In present work the approach was investigated in details on a famous image called "Lena" that was subject to numerous image segmentation approaches.
-Comparison with original features and extracted ones by randomly generated ESN reservoir and its IP tuned version were compared with respect to their distribution and clustering results using kmeans algorithm.
-The results were compared with several clustering approaches applied by far to Lena image, namely fuzzy c-means, subtractive clustering \cite{Yager}, hard thresholding and multi-level image thresholding using Otsu's method \cite{Otsu}.
+In present work the IP tuned ESN reservoir with one dimensional input (pixel intensity) was exploited to extract multiple features per pixel (reservoir equilibrium states) of a gray image.
+The approach was investigated in details on a famous image called "Lena" that was benchmark subject in numerous image processing and analyses techniques.
+The original features and ESN extracted ones before and after IP tuning were compared with respect to their distribution as well as with respect of the quality of image segmentation via clustering by several approaches applied by far to Lena image, namely kmeans, fuzzy c-means, subtractive clustering \cite{Yager}, hard thresholding and multi-level image thresholding using Otsu's method \cite{Otsu}.